oobabooga/text-generation-webui/README.md

   --enable-tp, --enable_tp                             Enable Tensor Parallelism (TP) to split the model across GPUs.
   --tp-backend TP_BACKEND                              The backend for tensor parallelism.
 Valid options: native, nccl.
 Default: native.
   --cfg-cache                                          Create an additional cache for CFG negative prompts.
 Necessary to use CFG with that loader.

-TensorRT-LLM:
-  --cpp-runner                                         Use the ModelRunnerCpp runner, which is faster than the default ModelRunner.

 RoPE:
   --alpha_value ALPHA_VALUE                            Positional embeddings alpha factor for NTK RoPE scaling.
 Use either this or compress_pos_emb, not both.